Athena (2022 film): Plot

 Lieutenant Abdel, an Algerian-French soldier, holds a press conference outside a police station after his 13-year-old brother, Idir, dies in the hospital, apparently the result of three policemen beating him and then leaving him for dead.
 He appeals for calm after the death, but a group of youths, led by Abdel's brother Karim, disrupt the press conference by tossing a Molotov cocktail and raiding the police station.
-After stealing a weapons locker, some tactical gear and a police van, the youths head back to their banlieue, Athena, where Abdel also grew up.
+After stealing a weapons locker, some tactical gear and a police van, the youths head back to their poverty-stricken banlieue, Athena, a fictitious, sprawling housing complex, on the outskirts of Paris, where the brothers had grown up.
 They begin to barricade themselves and the residents of Athena inside the housing complex.

 CRS riot police are sent to put down the uprising, and the youths respond by shooting fireworks and other improvised missiles at the police.
 In the middle of the chaos, a drug dealer, Moktar, tries to move bags of contraband out of Athena.
 With the youths refusing to let him leave, Moktar and his gang take shelter in Athena's shisha lounge, where they dig a hole to stash the contraband until the uprising has passed.

 Abdel returns to Athena to attend a memorial service for Idir.
 He sees Karim and tries to speak to him, but the younger brother evades him when the memorial service is disrupted by the ongoing violence outside.
-Abdel then helps to organize an evacuation and shelter for Athena's residents, including a former terrorist in Syria, Sébastien, whom Abdel shelters in Athena’s daycare center.
+Abdel then helps to organize an evacuation and shelter for Athena's residents, including a former terrorist in Syria, Sébastien, whom Abdel shelters in Athena's daycare center.
 While leading a group of residents past a group of riot police, an altercation begins, and Abdel and other residents of Athena are kettled and arrested.